aeriaframework/docs/aeria/error-handling.md

 ## When to use one or another

-When the successful return type of the function is `any` or any type that overlaps with `EndpointError`, `Either` should be preferred instead because of the following:
+If the successful return type of your function is a very broad type, `any` or `unknown`, this will include all possible errors, and narrowing with `isError()` will no longer work.
+In this case use `Either`.
+See the examples below:

 ::: code-group